Tarrywile Park & Mansion

 - The Red Barn has been renovated for use as an environmental education center, complete with restrooms, allowing for greater use of the building by community groups.

-- The Greenhouse has been home to several Danbury Public School programs including, Danbury High Schools very successful "Garden Room" horticultural program for at-risk kids.
+- The Greenhouse has been home to several Danbury Public School programs including, Danbury High Schools very successful "Garden Room" horticultural program.

 - In 2004, a meditation garden was established by the CAN organization headed by Phyllis Boughton, wife of Mayor Mark Boughton.
 This garden leads to, and surrounds the gazebo and provides space for quiet meditation and reflection.